 \subsection{Global Sensitivity Analysis in Engineering Design}

-In high-dimensional engineering problems, GSA is essential for knowledge discovery and variable screening; the dominant framework is variance-based sensitivity methods, and are widely considered the “gold standard” in various fields~\cite{Sobol2001global,sudret2008global}.
+In high-dimensional engineering problems, GSA is essential for knowledge discovery and variable screening; the dominant framework is variance-based sensitivity methods that are widely considered the “gold standard” in various fields~\cite{Sobol2001global,sudret2008global}.
 For high-dimensional problems, estimating variance contributions can be prohibitive in terms of computational time, especially for dummy Monte Carlo implementation~\cite{Demange-Chryst}.
 This has led to the popularity of Derivative-based Global Sensitivity Measures (DGSM)~\cite{kucherenko2016derivative}, which use gradients to bound sensitivity indices, and Leave-one-covariate-out metrics~\cite{lei2018distribution}, which focus on predictive power rather than variance.
 Still, many different techniques may alleviate the problem of sensitivity indices computation in high dimensions~\cite {li2024efficient,spagnol2020kernel}, but with a small number of data points to learn on in high dimensions, these indices remain difficult to estimate~\cite{becker2018sensitivity}.

 Concerning the computational cost, it is worth noting that many authors have proposed leveraging surrogate models, such as PCE, to perform GSA for complex systems in a tractable and time-efficient manner~\cite{sudret2008global}.
-Still, when GSA is performed on data-driven surrogates, sensitivity estimates generally mix up input variability and surrogate approximation error unless surrogate uncertainty is explicitly modeled and propagated~\cite{sudret2008global}.
 Even with many advances, sensitivity indices only provide a single scalar measure of influence, indicating that a variable is important but failing to describe the mechanism of influence.
-For instance, an index will not reveal how the output behaves across the input's range (e.g., if the response is monotonically increasing, quadratic, or exhibits a threshold).
+For instance, if the response is monotonically increasing, quadratic, or exhibits a threshold, an index will not reveal how the output behaves across the input's range.
 Understanding this detailed shape of the output response is a prerequisite for making informed design trade-offs~\cite{borgonovo2025direction}.